Addison's disease: Testing

 In suspected cases of Addison's disease, demonstration of low adrenal hormone levels even after appropriate stimulation (called the ACTH stimulation test or synacthen test) with synthetic pituitary ACTH hormone tetracosactide is needed for the diagnosis.
 Two tests are performed, the short and the long test.
 Dexamethasone does not cross-react with the assay and can be administered concomitantly during testing.

 The short test compares blood cortisol levels before and after 250 micrograms of tetracosactide (intramuscular or intravenous) is given.
 If one hour later, plasma cortisol exceeds 170 nmol/L and has risen by at least 330 nmol/L to at least 690 nmol/L, adrenal failure is excluded.
 If the short test is abnormal, the long test is used to differentiate between primary adrenal insufficiency and secondary adrenocortical insufficiency.

-The long test uses 1mg tetracosactide (intramuscular).
+The long test uses 1 mg tetracosactide (intramuscular).
 Blood is taken 1, 4, 8, and 24 hours later.
 Normal plasma cortisol level should reach 1,000 nmol/L by 4 hours.
 In primary Addison's disease, the cortisol level is reduced at all stages, whereas in secondary corticoadrenal insufficiency, a delayed but normal response is seen.
 Other tests may be performed to distinguish between various causes of hypoadrenalism, including renin and adrenocorticotropic hormone levels, as well as medical imaging – usually in the form of ultrasound, computed tomography or magnetic resonance imaging.

 Adrenoleukodystrophy, and the milder form, adrenomyeloneuropathy, cause adrenal insufficiency combined with neurological symptoms.
 These diseases are estimated to be the cause of adrenal insufficiency in about 35% of diagnosed males with idiopathic Addison's disease and should be considered in the differential diagnosis of any male with adrenal insufficiency.
 Diagnosis is made by a blood test to detect very long-chain fatty acids.